 Public sector bodies with more than 150 employees have been required to report on gender pay (as well as other equality data) since April 2011.

 The Government started its preliminary consultation in July 2015 to look at what data organisations will be obliged to present and how, and finally responded in February 2016 by publishing the requirements for employers to report gender pay gap information and issuing a draft Equality Act 2010 (Gender Pay Gap Information) Regulations 2016.

 The draft regulations are subject to further consultation which will close on 11th March 2016.
 In October 2016 it was announced that some significant changes may be made to the regulations which will bring more employers into scope of the reporting rules.
 The final draft of the Regulations was published on 6th December 2016 and the Regulations are scheduled to come into force on 6th April 2017.
 Government Guidance can be seen here.

 What the new gender pay reporting will mean:

-The Government have said that they will review the position after 5 years to determine whether other Employers should be bought in scope of the regulations.
+The Government have said that they’ll review the position after five years to determine whether other Employers should be bought in scope of the regulations.